Koonshu/petgallery/README.md

 # petgallery
-Displays pictures of animals with the possibility of filtering them Project developed for a job interview with Insider Guides
+Displays pictures of animals with the possibility of filtering them.

+Project developed for a job interview with Insider Guides.

 This page was developed without the use of any frameworks or libraries.
 It's just HTML / CSS / Javascript.